DEFRA/defra-ai-sdlc/pages/feature-development/README.md

 **Important prerequisites:**

 - Complete the [Getting Started](../getting-started) section first
+- Only use AI tools from the [Defra Approved Tools](../appendix/defra-approved-tools.md) list
 - Configure proper privacy settings as outlined in the [Project Setup](../getting-started/project-setup.md) section.
 This keeps your sensitive information safe when working with AI tools

 ## Workflow Steps